Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 Furthermore, the linked comment is that the JIT is 2-9% faster than the _tier 2_ interpreter.
 That's the interpreter that executes our JIT intermediate representation by interpreting it, which is super slow.
-It's not copmaring to the actual CPython interpreter.
+It's not comparing to the actual CPython interpreter.

 I've seen other sources repeat this number too.
 It frustrates me a lot.
 The problem with saying the 3.13 JIT is faster is that it sets the wrong